PhantomChain/docs/docs/node/secure.md

 ssh user@yournode -p 55555
 ```

-If everything was setup successfully you should be reconnected to your ARK node.
+If everything was setup successfully you should be reconnected to your PHANTOM node.
 Replace `55555` with the port you chose when setting up your `sshd_config`

 ### Install Fail2Ban
 #### What is Fail2Ban